-Remove nut from suspension rear bushings. (blue arrow)
+Remove nut from suspension rear bushings. (yellow arrows photographs below)

-Lower the suspension until the steering rack tower touches the left exhaust down pipe.
-The objective is to have the suspension cradle pivoting on the front eye bushings.
+Lower the suspension until the steering rack tower touches the left exhaust down pipe. (green arrow photograph below) The objective is to have the suspension cradle pivoting on the front eye bushings.
 Only the rear is actually being lowered.
-Support the suspension cradle with a jack stand. (red arrow bottom picture) Using a 9/16th inch universal socket and long extension remove the 8 nuts that holds the down pipe (and heat shield) to the exhaust manifold. (blue arrow)

 (Note that if the steering rack is being removed, removing the exhaust pipe is not necessary)

-Continue to lower the suspension cradle until it hangs from the front eye bushings. (blue arrow) Note the engine fully supported by the engine support.
+Continue to lower the suspension cradle until it hangs from the front eye bushings. (yellow arrow photograph below) Note the engine fully supported by the engine support.

 Remove the steering rack high pressure hose from the power steering pump.

-Place two jack stands under the wheel hubs to allow the cradle to pivot. (red arrow)
+Photograph below.
+Place two jack stands under the wheel hubs to allow the cradle to pivot. (green arrow)

 Adjust (or shim) the jack stands so they fully support the cradle.
-I used a metal rod placed through the coil spring to balance the assembly as I removed the two bolts from the eye bushings.
+I used a metal rod (yellow arrow photograph below) placed through the coil spring to balance the assembly as I removed the two bolts from the eye bushings.

-Move the jack stands back until the eye bushing assemblies clear their mounting locations (blue arrows).
-Then, using the metal rod as leverage, pivot the suspension down onto a suitable support.
+(Photograph below) Move the jack stands back until the eye bushing assemblies clear their mounting locations (green arrows).
+Then, using the metal rod (red arrow) as leverage, pivot the suspension down onto a suitable support.

-In order to facilitate re-assembly, its important to leave the suspension hubs on the jack stands. (red arrows) I supported the front of the suspension horizontally so I could remove the eye bushings. (blue arrow)
+(Photograph below) In order to facilitate re-assembly, it’s important to leave the suspension hubs on the jack stands. (red arrows) I supported the front of the suspension horizontally so I could remove the eye bushings. (blue arrow)

 Project complete.
 To reinstall suspension cradle, reverse all the procedures.